sivaramny/practical_stuff/task-data-fetch/readme.md

 ## useful info

-index.html - html and angular code
+- index.html:- html and angular code
-fetch.php  - To retrieve the data from mysql
+- fetch.php:- To retrieve the data from mysql